 Notes on operating systems I've tried

-I've tried and researched a lot of Linux and BSD distributions in search of two goals:
+I've tried and researched a lot of Linux distributions in search of two goals:

 I'm a software idealist - I don't want to use an operating system that isn't the best designed one.
 Where practicality and design quality conflict, I seek a balance, because I realize practicality is the point of it all, and I'm not an OS dev, but I want to support and encourage good architecture and also I think using it helps me grow wiser about software.

-Here are my notes on the ones I've tried or researched and why I won't or will use them.
+Here are my notes on the ones I've tried or researched.
 When I say things like "broken install process", I mean that when I tried it, I ran into things that were clearly releng mistakes, such as the installer telling me to run a command that doesn't exist.
-I consider egregious instances of this pretty much disqualifiers; I don't want to use a distribution that's had problems like that, even if they've fixed it since.
+Take this with a grain of salt as these are one person's experience, often after only a small period of use.

 Reputation: stable, user-friendly